-In 2019, the Lantern Festival (Yuánxiāo jié 元宵节) falls on February 19th, the fifteenth and final day of Spring Festival.
+In 2020, the Lantern Festival (Yuánxiāo jié 元宵节) falls on February 8th, the fifteenth and final day of Spring Festival.
 Although it’s not a public holiday, it is still widely celebrated, especially in southern China and amongst the diaspora.

 In China, the new year is calculated according to the lunar calendar (农历; Nónglì).
 Although the Gregorian calendar is standard, the lunar calendar dictates the dates of traditional Chinese holidays and helps people choose auspicious days for important life changes such as weddings, funerals, moving house or starting a business.

-Read on to find out more information about some of the most important days of the festival and the history and traditions to be aware of, as well as exactly which date they fall on in 2019!
+Read on to find out more information about some of the most important days of the festival and the history and traditions to be aware of, as well as exactly which date they fall on in 2020!

 Continue reading “Chinese Spring Festival 2020 – A day by day guide!”